DaveBackus/Data_Bootcamp_Book/py-fun2.md

 somename = 'Chase'
 hello(somename)
 ```
 The initial `def` statement defines the function, names it `hello`, identifies the input as `firstname`, and ends with a colon (:).
-The following statements are **indented by exactly four spaces** and specify what the function does.
+The following statements are indented by the usual four spaces and specify what the function does.
 In this case, it prints `Hello,` followed by whatever `firstname` hapens to be.
-The indentation isn't optional, it's an essential part of the syntax.
 Python understands that the function ends when the indentation ends.
 The last two lines in our code block define the string `somename = 'Chase'` and call the function with `somename` as the input argument.
 Note that the name in the function's definition and its use need not be the same.

 By convention (but not necessity), Python aficionados put two blank lines before and after function definitions to make then stand out more clearly.
-We used one to save space, but would use two in a real program.
+We used one to save space, but would typically use two.

 Our function `hello` has a name (`hello`) and an input argument (`firstname`), but returns no output.
 It simply prints the input.
 In other cases, we might want to send output back to the main program.
 We do that with the `return` command.
 Here's an example: